lamfo-unb/lamfo-unb.github.io/_posts/2019-06-05-Simulação baseada em Agentes com Gama Platform para simulação de trânsito em rodovias de Brasília e do Distrito Federal - EN.md

 ## GAMA Platform

 Although softwares such as NetLogo are most famous for working with agent-based simulation, it is important to understand that each application will require some specificities that may favor either software.
-The [Agent Based Modeling and Simulation tools: A review of the state-of-the-art software] article (https://www.researchgate.net/publication/316002244_Agent_Based_Modelling_and_Simulation_tools_A_review_of_the_state-of-art_software) compares the available software.
+The article [Agent Based Modeling and Simulation tools: A review of the state-of-the-art software](https://www.researchgate.net/publication/316002244_Agent_Based_Modelling_and_Simulation_tools_A_review_of_the_state-of-art_software) compares the available software.
 Here we will use the GAMA Platform, due to its good integration with georeferenced data.

 The GAMA platform is a simulation software used to simultaneously reproduce n-agents and view them in a graphically updated manner in real time.
 The platform differential, which has its own language (GAML), is the simple integration with GIS spatial information files.
 Other software options can be used for the same purpose.

 ## Importing the road files for analysis

 To represent the streets that will be used in this analysis, we need them to be in compatible format with shapefile files.
-Thus, we will use the Transport_v2017.zip file, available at this link (http://forest-gis.com/2009/04/data-shapefile-do-todo.html/).
+Thus, we will use the Transport_v2017.zip file, available at [this link](http://forest-gis.com/2009/04/data-shapefile-do-todo.html/).

 Once with the files, we should extract the zip file and with some GIS file viewer software of preference, edit what we need.
 Here we will use the open source QGIS software.